muhammadnasr/Drag-n-Drop-Typescript-React/README.md

 ## Encouragement
 Digication team members have worked through this work sample to make sure we are not asking for too much of your time.
 This shouldn't take you longer than 2 to 4 hours depending on your knowledge and the bells and whistles you want to add.
 We are looking forward to hearing from you!

+## Requirements
+This project requires Node.js v16, not v18.